ska-sa/katsdpcontroller/sandbox/README.md

 Prometheus, Grafana, Elasticsearch, Logstash and Kibana are all just for monitoring, so you could disable them in `docker-compose.yml` if they are causing problems.

+You'll also usually need access to the SDP docker registry at sdp-docker-registry.kat.ac.za, with the credentials stored (unencrypted) in your `~/.docker/config.json`.
+Note that on some systems, `docker login` stores credentials in a key store, which will not work with the Mesos agent.
+If your images are stored in a different registry, use the `--registry` option when starting the master controller, and substitute it in any example commands below.

 ## Starting up the sandbox